lcz-001/lcz001/content/_index.md

         - certificate_url: https://www.edx.org
           date_end: ''
           date_start: '2020-10-10'
-          description: Intellectual property rights that have been applied for or are currently being applied for (the homepage may not be updated in a timely manner, and the situation may lag)
+          description: Intellectual property rights that have been applied for or are currently being applied for. (the homepage may not be updated in a timely manner, and the situation may lag)
           organization: 林存智
           organization_url: https://www.edx.org
           title: 'Intellectual Property'